Employees Say This Organic Juice Company Celebrities Love Is Underpaying Them

 Kaputsos also alleges that he was asked to stay at Kreation locations until 2 or 3 a.m. preparing for pest exterminators, and that on the occasion of one cockroach infestation, Kreation “required servers to stay late and deep clean the restaurant” but never paid them.
 The potential class, which hasn’t yet been certified by a judge, is estimated to be more than 200 individuals.

-According to court filings, Kaputsos and Kreation’s lawyers attempted to reach a settlement agreement via mediation over the summer.
-But last week, Kaputsos’ lawyers filed an amended complaint, moving ahead toward a trial.
+According to court filings, Kaputsos's and Kreation’s lawyers attempted to reach a settlement agreement via mediation over the summer.
+But last week, Kaputsos’s lawyers filed an amended complaint, moving ahead toward a trial.
 The next hearing in the suit is scheduled for December.

 “I never got paid overtime,” a former Kreation employee who is not involved in any legal action against Kreation, and asked to remain anonymous, told BuzzFeed News via private message.
 “I got those hours on a separate check from the juicery, which, I never worked there.
 I only worked in the restaurant.
 So when I would do overtime I got to [sic] separate checks one for 80 hrs and another one for the overtime hrs at same minimum wage.”